theory/justatheory/content/post/sqitch/templating-tests-with-sqitch.md

 Naturally you'll want to update the existing test to validate the new column.

-In the [previous templating post], we added custom scripts as for `CREATE TABLE` changes; now we can add a test template, too.
+In the [previous templating post][sqtmpl], we added custom scripts as for `CREATE TABLE` changes; now we can add a test template, too.
 This one takes advantage of the advanced features of [Template Toolkit].
 We name it `~/.sqitch/templates/test/createtable.tmpl` to complement the deploy, revert, and verify scripts created previously: